I am a British Academy Postdoctoral Research Fellow at the University of Warwick. I graduated from MIT in 2017 with a PhD in Economics.

 "Gender Attitudes in the Judiciary: Evidence from U.S. Circuit Courts" with Elliott Ash (ETH Zurich) and Daniel L. Chen (Toulouse School of Economics).
 June 2020.

-"Subsidies and the Dynamics of Selection: Experimental Evidence from Indonesia's National Health Insurance" with Abhijit Banerjee (MIT), Amy Finkelstein (MIT), Rema Hanna (Harvard University), Ben Olken (MIT) and Sudarno Sumarto (TNP2K and SMERU).
-April 2020.
+"The Challenges of Universal Health Insurance in Developing Countries: Evidence from a Large Scale Randomized Experiment in Indonesia" with Abhijit Banerjee (MIT), Amy Finkelstein (MIT), Rema Hanna (Harvard University), Ben Olken (MIT) and Sudarno Sumarto (TNP2K and SMERU).
+January 2021.

 Revise & Resubmit at the American Economic Review.

 "Closing Time: the Local Amenities Effect of Prohibition" with Greg Howard (University of Illinois Urbana-Champaign).
 August 2020.

 Revise & Resubmit at the Journal of Economic History.

 "Civil Service Reforms: Evidence from U.S. Police Departments."
 July 2019.